apache/trafficcontrol/blueprints/flexible-topologies.md

 #### ATS config-related fields on Delivery Services

 Edge header rewrite rules and raw remap rules should still be applied only to the `EDGE` tier of Topologies.
 Mid header rewrite rules should probably only be applied at the *first* `MID` tier if there are multiple `MID` tiers in a Topology, because it might not be safe to assume that all mid header rewrite rules could be applied safely through multiple `MID` tiers.
+This does bring up the question of whether or not we also want to be able to apply header rewrites to any arbitrary "tier" of a Topology.
+That might not be a requirement for this MVP, but it may be something we'll need to add in the future when a use case arises.

 ### Traffic Monitor Impact